diegodorgam/rocketchat/README.md

 };

 ```
-> **ATTENTIO** JITSI videobridge uses the 10000 UDP port, it must be free so users can have a good experience in video conferences.
+> **ATTENTION** JITSI videobridge uses the 10000 UDP port, it must be free so users can have a good experience in video conferences.

 All done, now remember to set your Video Conference parameters in the Rocket.Chat Administration Area.